Milton3000/bnb-milton/README.md

 Need TWO URLS for Prisma with Supabase, check DOCS

+COMMAND:
-COMMAND: npx prisma db push (PUSH TO THE DATABASE)
+npx prisma db push (PUSH TO THE DATABASE) npx prisma studio

 Due to hot reloading.
 In a dev enviroment, create a new global prisma env.